Eviction by High Court writ of possession

 during possession proceedings in the County Court

-From 20 September 2020, if the property is within the area of a District Registry and the landlord applies for a transfer to High Court, then, unless the County Court directs otherwise, the case will be transferred to the District Registry.
+If the property is within the area of a District Registry (the parts of the High Court situated in local districts within England and Wales) and the landlord applies for a transfer to High Court, then the case will be transferred to the District Registry unless the county court dictates otherwise.
 [4]

 When an application cannot be made